-A few days ago I was blasting Switchfoot on my iPod and tuned it to my favorite song, “This is Your Life”.
+A few days ago I was blasting Switchfoot on my iPod and tuned it to “This is Your Life”.
 One of the verses in it really made me think about it in terms of my life in general but I also started thinking about it as a photographer. it’s really a very simple phrase, but has so much meaning to it:

 This is your life, are you who you want to be?

 Try to put his into perspective as a photographer.
 I’m not talking about the photos you create or the amount of photography knowledge that you know, or how “good” you are at photography.
 Set aside the idea of how much money you make (or want to make), how many books you’ve written or contests you’ve won.
 That’s not what I’m talking about.
 I’m talking about you, who you are and if you as a photographer reflect that as well.

 When you are photographing someone do you talk with them and treat them with respect?
 When you interact with clients are you fair and just, even though it is business?
 Are you kind to other photographers, even though they are the competition?
 Now I am of course under the assumption that most people want to be good, fair, honest and nice, but sometimes we tend to only want to apply that principle in our personal lives.